BBC Television Shakespeare: Reception

 Julius Caesar had long been a popular play on the school curriculum and seen as particularly inoffensive for children.
 Reviews tended to agree that the same applied to this production, in both positive and negative ways.
 Tom Shales of The Washington Post called this "glorious" and "a magnificent start" to the series, with "spellbinding immediacy and urgency", saying that television made the tragedy more accessible.

 Robert E. Knoll, agreed, saying that "the quality of acting is uniformly high" and one is unlikely to see "a more eloquent Antony than Keith Michell".

 Janet Maslin, of The New York Times, largely enjoyed the production and the decision to have the cameras move among the actors to create a momentum that felt theatrical.
-Maslin especially praised David Collings' "ideally shifty-eyed and spiky" Cassius and Charles Gray, whose expert portrayal of Caesar as a politician became "the most affecting portion of the production".
+Maslin especially praised David Collings's "ideally shifty-eyed and spiky" Cassius and Charles Gray, whose expert portrayal of Caesar as a politician became "the most affecting portion of the production".
 Yet Maslin felt Keith Michell was the "principal disappointment", a sentiment echoed by Gerald Clark in Time, who found Michell "too old and fleshy to be a vigorous and virile Antony".
 In contrast, Jo McMurtry, while acknowledging Michell was older than the usual performer for Antony, found that the age gap helped to create the sense of Antony as a foil for a young Octavius.
-Sylvia Clayton, in the Daily Telegraph, was equivocal: "It was a cautious production... reverent in speech, conventional in movement."
+Sylvia Clayton, in the Daily Telegraph, was equivocal: "It was a cautious production ... reverent in speech, conventional in movement."

 More critical reviewers disliked the perceived lack of a directorial interpretation.
 Arthur Unger, in Christian Science Monitor, called Wise's production a "scholarly, peculiarly bloodless rendition of a passionate play."
-Nancy Banks-Smith, in the Guardian, praised Collings' "attractive performance" in spite of what she felt was casting that ignored description of Cassius in the script, and noted that the play brought to life events that felt remarkably similar to contemporary news.
+Nancy Banks-Smith, in the Guardian, praised Collings's "attractive performance" in spite of what she felt was casting that ignored description of Cassius in the script, and noted that the play brought to life events that felt remarkably similar to contemporary news.
 But overall Banks-Smith found the production's sense of place and political nuance poor when compared to Trevor Nunn's version of Antony and Cleopatra, which had played on television in 1974.
 Jack Jorgens was more straightforward in Shakespeare Quarterly: the performances were "silly, affected, awkward, wooden, or misguided", leading to "a mediocre piece of television, full of disorganised, banal, ugly images."
 Andrew James Hartley has written that the production is evidence of why a Shakespeare production needs to grow organically out of rehearsal in the theatre, a process of interaction and discovery.
 Instead, by rehearsing for a short period that is inevitably shaped by the technical demands of television, many small moments are at odds with the text and concepts don't have internal logic.
 For the Sunday Telegraph, Wise's production had "a curiously unsweaty, antiseptic smell to the proceedings".